segalmax/telegram_zoomer/PROJECT.md

 - If container crashes: Check logs for error details
 - If English text appears in translations: Adjust prompts to enforce full translation
 - If Docker volumes have permission issues on macOS: Use named volumes in docker-compose.yml
+- For Telethon connection issues:
+  - Use `ConnectionTcpAbridged` connection type
+  - Provide `device_model`, `system_version`, and `app_version` parameters
+  - Use connection timeout pattern with `create_task()` + `wait_for()`
+  - Avoid global client variable, use function parameter instead

+## Authentication Steps
+1. Ensure you have the correct API credentials in your .env file
+2. Run the bot with `python simplified_bot.py`
+3. Enter the verification code when prompted

 ## Quick Commands
 ```